lparth/vym/doc/devel/README-layout.md

                 - [Optional: branchesContainer]
             - [Optional: imagesContainer]
             - [Optional: branchesContainer]
+            - [Optional: imagesAndBranchesContainer] if no floating layouts are use:
+                - [Optional: imagesContainer]
+                - [Optional: branchesContainer]

 - Only Horizontal layout supports rotated subcontainers so far (Vertical layout does not require rotated elements for foreseeable use cases)